 Every big city in Spain has a huge market right in its center that acts as the city’s beating heart.
 It is not just a place to buy food, it is a social hub, tourist destination, and historical monument all rolled into one.

 Malaga is no different.
+One of the best things to do in Malaga is to check out its central market.
 The Mercado Atarazanas pulses with energy and is brimming with people shopping for fresh produce that will make you drool on sight.

 The prices are slightly higher than your average supermarket, but the quality is higher and the shopping experience is better.
 Even if you don’t buy anything, the market is still fun to explore and one of the better-known things to see in Malaga.
 However, I defy anyone to walk through it without purchasing a single thing!